Its-donkey/live-stream-alerts/README.md

   ```

 ### POST `/api/v1/metadata/description`
-- **Purpose:** Returns the `<meta name="description">` (or OpenGraph description) for a supplied public URL so the UI can pre-fill streamer descriptions, display names, and YouTube identifiers.
+- **Purpose:** Returns the `<meta name="description">` (or OpenGraph description) for a supplied public URL so tooling can pre-fill streamer descriptions, display names, and YouTube identifiers.
 - **Request body:**
   ```json
   {